nengo/nengo-fpga/docs/examples.rst

    the data set directly from the link above and place it in the |gui_dir|
    directory.

-When the model is loaded into Nengo GUI, you should see a graphical representation similar to the image below.
+When the model is loaded into NengoGUI, you should see a graphical representation similar to the image below.

 .. image:: _static/mnist_gui.png